 We analyze recent proposals from social scientists suggesting that when sacred values are involved in conflicts, progress towards negotiation can be made if the contending parties make symbolic gestures acknowledging the sacred values of their rivals.
 We incorporate this possibility in a model in which the allocation of a sacred good can be resolved either by direct conflict or by negotiations made possible through (costly) symbolic gestures.
 We identify conditions under which a negotiated outcome may obtain.
 Extreme asymmetries in military power and bargaining strength are shown to militate against the possibility of negotiation.
 Furthermore, for a negotiated solution to be feasible, perceptions regarding the preferences of the organization mediating the negotiations are very important.
 While isolating some of the root causes for the recalcitrance of conflicts over sacred goods, our model provides cautious optimism for the role of symbolic gestures.

 Countries world wide face an imminent global health crisis.
 As resistant bacteria render the current stock of antibiotics ineffective and the pipeline of back-up drugs runs dry, pharmaceutical companies are abandoning their research in antibiotics.
 In this paper we ask: Why are pharmaceutical companies closing antibiotic research labs when the stakes are so high?
 Implementing a simple dynamic framework, we show that the environment for new antibiotics is relatively hostile, compared to other medicines, due to market failures that result in excessive use and acceleration of natural selection.
 The analysis reveals, however, that increased competition between drugs can actually slow down the rate of resistance without, in some cases, diluting research incentives.
-Bolstered by scientific evidence, this result arises from a fundamental interplay between economic and biological externalities.
-We propose a patent-antitrust regime for achieving efficient drug research and usage that calls for a revised justifi cation of the patent system.
+This result, which is bolstered by scientific evidence, arises from a fundamental interplay between economic and biological externalities.
+We propose a patent-antitrust regime for aligning drug research and usage with those of the social planner, which implies an alternative justification of the patent system.

 Though economics claims that sunk costs should not figure in current decision-making, there is ample evidence to suggest that people squander resources by honoring bygones.
 We argue that such wastage of resources was tolerated in our evolutionary past by Nature because it served fitness-enhancing functions.
 In this paper, we propose and model two such functions: the first in a non-strategic setting and the second in a strategic one.
 In the former, we demonstrate how the honoring of sunk costs could have arisen as a commitment device that Nature found expedient when the emotional and rational centers of the brain conflict over temptations that may sabotage long-term investments.
 By applying this idea to the self-concept, we argue that this model provides a rationale for cognitive dissonance, a well-established phenomenon in social psychology.
 The strategic reason we offer for the salience of sunk costs is that it provides the producers of goods an edge in contests over their output with potential interlopers.
 In either scenario, we show that Nature would have hardwired a concern for bygones.